 I don’t want to pay for my access online.
 Is there another option?

 Yes, while Paypal is a very safe system for making online payments with your debit card, credit card or checking account, we respect that not everyone wants to use this online payment portal.
 If you wish to purchase online access, you may mail your payment payable to National Communications Magazine and mail it to National Communications Magazine, PO Box 1, Aledo IL 61231-0001.
 If you wish to call us to process your credit card number over the phone, please leave a detailed message stating that you want to make payment in that method and we will return your call if we didn’t answer the call live.
 All our return calls come from 309.228.8000 so you can feel safe about making payment in that way.

 What credit cards do you accept for payment?

 National Communications Magazine accepts Visa, MasterCard, Discover and American Express.
 We also might be able to process payments from Bankcard, Switch and Solo.

 Is Paypal secure for making payments to National Communications Magazine?

 Yes, Paypal uses SSL technology to keep your information safe.
 When you use Paypal to send your payment to National Communications Magazine, we don’t see or receive your sensitive financial information such as your credit card, debit card or bank account numbers.
 All we receive from Paypal is your name, address, phone number and email address, as well as the amount of your purchase.

-When does my subscription expire?
+When does my online access term expire?

 Is National Communications Magazine hiring?